qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 .. testoutput::
    :hide:
+   :skipif: True

-Note that when running on the quantum hardware, you don't need to use a noise model anymore, you just have to change the backend to the appropriate one.
+Note that when running on the quantum hardware, you won't need to use a noise model anymore, you will just have to change the backend to the appropriate one.

 Now let's check that error mitigation produces better estimates of the exact expected value.